Gaumont Champs Elysees

 On a large parcel at the corner of the Avenue des Champs Elysees and the Rue de Marignan, a massive Art Deco style office building was erected, which included an elegant brasserie at the ground floor, shops and a movie theatre located beside the front building.
 A rotunda was at the ground level on the way to the stalls.

-People of Paris discovered Walt Disney’s “Snow White and the Seven Dwarfs” at the Marignan and during WW II, it was a “soldaten kino”.
+People of Paris discovered Walt Disney’s “Snow White and the Seven Dwarfs” at the Marignan and during World War II, it was a “soldaten kino” for the German military invaders.

 A 1957 refurbishing did not alter the design but the stage and orchestra pit were no longer used and stereo sound was installed.
 Many big premieres took place here and first run movies were presented.